Introduction

 ssn = 1 UNION SELECT SSN FROM USERS

-How can a form that reads the cards table show us information from a completely different table?
+But we have a problem.
+This SQL doesn’t retrieve the USERS table and its SSN column.
+How can we exploit this form that reads the cards table to display information from a completely different table?

-In this case, the first SELECT returns no data, but the second will dump the entire SSN column from the USERS table.
-The union operator will combine both into a single result set and the application will display all the rows in the SSN column as if they were credit cards.
+In this example, the first SELECT returns no data from the CARDS table because the condition doesn’t match.
+However, the second SELECT will dump the entire SSN column from the USERS table.
+The union operator combines both into a single result set.
+Therefore, the application will display all the social security numbers from the USERS table as if they were credit cards.

 SQL Batch